carpentries-incubator/hpc-intro/motivation.md

 ## The Problem

 - No hard data on how *well* they do things.
-- But anecdotal evidence suggests “not very”.
+- But anecdotal evidence suggests "not very".

 ## Our Solution